-Below are links to the most frequently accessed tax guides.
+Below are links to the most frequently accessed tax guides for US expats.
 We are continually adding new countries:

 The goal of this blog section on U.S. Expatriates- U.S. citizens and U.S. green card holders living and working outside the U.S.- is to provide information for U.S. Expatriates to consider prior to accepting an assignment outside the U.S. From the general concepts of U.S. taxation of ways in which U.S. persons living and working outside the U.S. can minimize their U.S. taxation, this section focuses on the Foreign Earned Income Exclusion, Housing Exclusion and Deduction all found on Form 2555 and the Foreign Tax Credit found on Form 1116.
 Including U.S. income tax treaties and U.S. Totalization/ Social Security treaties.

 Q&A- Expat taxes